michelhaddad/blockchain-vaccination-platform/docs/Prerequisites.md

 * virtualenv (16.7.0+)
 * Go (v1.12.7+)

-The instructions below have been tested on a Ubuntu 16.04 machine in AWS:
+The instructions below have been tested on a Ubuntu 20.04 virtual machine:

 ### Golang